aliraed02/Customer-Segmentation/README.md

 - **Feature Engineering:** Extract and engineer features that capture the essence of customer behavior, demographics, and interactions with the business.

-- **Machine Learning Models:** Implement clustering algorithms such as K-means, hierarchical clustering, or DBSCAN to segment customers into distinct groups.
+- **Machine Learning Models:** Implement clustering algorithms such as K-means to segment customers into distinct groups.

 - **Visualization:** Create visualizations to represent customer segments, making it easier to interpret and communicate insights to stakeholders.